eudisd/banking-simulator/README.md

 ## Simple Architecture

-The application is build using React, React Router, Redux and Falcor for a simple client side data management.
+The application is build using React, React Router, Redux and Falcor for simple client side data management.

 # Getting Started